American Indian languages

 Traditionally, Paiute people only cut their hair when they were in mourning.

-Paiute men and women both wore their hair either loose or in two braids.
+Paiute men and women both wore their hair either loose or in two long braids.

 many Paiute people also painted their faces for special occasions.